Naturalclar/slide-react-native-eu-2020/script.md

 When you make pull request the only changed file is the primary button component, so it maybe hard to tell from the first glance that the layout of the login page has change unexpectedly.

-If you have a visual regression test set up, it will create a report for the sign up page, as well as the login page, so you would have been able to tell that the layout of the login page has been broken.
+If you have a visual regression test set up, it will create a report for the sign up page, as well as the login page, so you would have been able to tell that the layout of the logi page has been broken.

 ## (11:12)